 Show your excitement about education

 A love of learning is contagious—and if you’re modeling great learning behaviors by reading and learning yourself, your kids will follow suit.
 (Need some inspiration?
-Check out these amazing quotes about teaching and learning.)
+Check out these amazing quotes about teaching.)
 And if your kids start to express dread as the first day of school nears, make sure you accentuate the positive.
 “It’s really important to get them excited about school,” Eckert says.
 “I don’t want my kids to start with dread and be in a negative mindset.
 I tell them about how they’ll see all of their friends, meet new ones, get to know new teachers and learn how fascinating the world is.”
 Who wouldn’t be excited about that?